tesfy/tesfy/README.md

   <img alt="tests status" src="https://github.com/andresz1/size-limit-action/workflows/test/badge.svg">
 </p>

-Testy provides a simple but complete solution to develop A/B Tests and Feature Flags on both the server and client side without relying in any storage layer.
+Testy provides a simple but complete solution to develop A/B Tests and Feature Flags on both server and client side without relying in any storage layer.
 The main features of this library are:
 - Lightway and focused on performance
 - Experiments
 - Feature Flags